ujjawal30/social-media-analyzer/README.md

 ## Project Overview

-This project is a Social Media Engagement Analyzer application.
-The application utilizes DataStax Langflow to create a flow that fetches data from Astra DB DataStax.
-It calculates the average engagement metrics (likes, comments, shares) for each post type and generates insights based on user-requested post types.
+This project is a Social Media Engagement Analyzer application designed to analyze and enhance content performance.
+It leverages DataStax Langflow to create workflows that fetch data from Astra DB DataStax.
+The application calculates average engagement metrics such as likes, comments, and shares for various post types.
+Additionally, it generates actionable insights based on user-selected post types, empowering users to make data-driven decisions to improve engagement.

 ## Tech Stack